International Programmes 2025/2026

 Description of other international elements

-The Master's programme is development-oriented and internationally staged, and it primarily addresses students from countries of the tropics and subtropics.
+The MSc programme is development-oriented and internationally staged, and it primarily addresses students from countries of the tropics and subtropics.
 Corresponding to the professional perspectives, importance is attached to the increasing participation of students from Germany and other European countries.

 Integrated internships